|

 The

-Artillery Gun Module (AGM) 155-mm self-propelled howitzer was
+Artillery Gun Module (AGM) 155 mm self-propelled howitzer was

 developed as a private venture to meet potential future

-requirements of the German Army.
+requirement of the German Army.
 Prototype of the AGM was revealed

 The